uncle-barchen/ruqmoi/ruqmoi.md

 + Tarot: Three ♣/Wands
   + upright: foresight, looking ahead, expansion, growth.
   + reversed: playing small, lack of foresight, unexpected delays.
++ The Wanderer's Oracle: Lake ‖ Light
+  + situation: Roused from sleep, the Wanderer opens their eyes and sees the surface of a lake catch and reflect the first light of dawn.
+  + admonition: Anticipate what is just now breaking forth.
+"The game is afoot", so prepare now in order to stay one step ahead.
+Your attitude affects your outcome.
+Your beginning determines your end.
 + Bible: John 11:45-53 - Because he raised Lazarus, Jesus seals his own death
 + Additional Concepts:
   + Discernment